 Navigating the Future of Insurance: Risk Management

 The insurance industry stands at a pivotal crossroads.
 Technological disruption, evolving client expectations, and systemic global risks demand a reimagining of how we assess, manage, and transfer risk.
-Underwriting consulting directors Mike Travis and Matt Santos share how these changes have redefined insurance and risk management – and how carriers must evolve to create resilience and stay competitive.
+Underwriting consulting director Matt Santos share how these changes have redefined insurance and risk management – and how carriers must evolve to create resilience and stay competitive.

 What are the most transformative trends or challenges shaping the insurance industry today?